CloudLabsAI-Azure/Azure-Well-Architected-Framework/02-Exercise-2-Operational-Excellence.md

 ### Task 2: Deployment

-In this task you will be creating an automated workflow that integrates two services, an RSS feed for a website and an email account using logic app.The RSS connector has a trigger that checks an RSS feed, based on a schedule.
+In this task, you will be creating an automated workflow that integrates two services, an RSS feed for a website and an email account using logic app.
+The RSS connector has a trigger that checks an RSS feed, based on a schedule.
 The Office 365 Outlook connector has an action that sends an email for each new item.

-1. In the Azure search box, enter **logic apps (1)**, and select **Logic apps (2)**.
+1. In the Azure search box, enter **logic apps (1)** and select **Logic apps (2)**.

    ![](media/Ex2-t2-01.png)